A large-scale analysis of public-facing, community-built chatbots on Character.AI: Literature Review

 Much of the interest in using generative AI stems from its ability to display what some have titled \emph{anthropomorphic behavior,} the ability to “generat[e] outputs that are perceived to be human-like” by claiming to have human-like feelings, experiences, and identity \cite{chengAmOneOnly2024,cheng2025dehumanizing}.
 This capacity comes with potential, but also significant risks \cite{akbulutAllTooHuman2024}.
 Often, users initially seek companion chatbots out of curiosity, but some work has shown that users do seek them out of loneliness \cite{laestadiusTooHumanNot2024,skjuveMyChatbotCompanion2021,liuChatbotCompanionshipMixedMethods2024,wynterIfEleanorRigby2024}.
 Critically, not everyone who uses companion chatbots experiences loneliness.
 Those with higher neuroticism and those who engage in problematic chatbot usage experience worse loneliness; longer average session length worsens loneliness for those who desire real friendships while it alleviates loneliness for those who do not desire real friendships as deeply \cite{liuChatbotCompanionshipMixedMethods2024}.

-This idea that generative AI is being used to ``cure loneliness,'' and the results suggesting a more complex picture, harkens back to similar questions and findings about early use of the web \cite{katz2002social} and mobile phones \cite{ling2004mobile}.
+This idea that generative AI is being used to ``cure loneliness,'' and the results suggesting a more complex picture, hearkens back to similar questions and findings about early use of the web \cite{katz2002social} and mobile phones \cite{ling2004mobile}.
 What is new, of course, is that these prior technologies largely mediated interactions between people, and did not seek to replace them with conversations between humans and AI.
-The present work, as noted, explores somewhat of an in-between, with Character.AI representing many cases where people interact with AI, created by a like-minded community of other people.
+The present work, as noted, explores somewhat of an in-between, with Character.AI representing many cases where people interact with AI created by a like-minded community of other people.
+Our work is therefore important in providing a first look into a new way in which generative AI may reshape the social media landscape.

-Perhaps most pressing in the area of Human-AI interaction is to understand the effects of these relationships on mental health \cite{dechoudhuryBenefitsHarmsLarge2023,nguyenLargeLanguageModels2024}.
+Perhaps most pressing in the area of human-AI interaction is to understand the effects of these relationships on mental health \cite{dechoudhuryBenefitsHarmsLarge2023,nguyenLargeLanguageModels2024}.
 Indeed, scholars have found that people seek out generative AI specifically for mental health support \cite{dechoudhuryBenefitsHarmsLarge2023} and broader spaces of social support \cite{heisslerCanAIDigital2024}.
 These works have revealed that individuals who seek out generative AI for these purposes have a wide range of beliefs about the nature of the AI, ranging from inanimate like a diary to fully conscious \cite{songTypingCureExperiences2024}.